-The objectives of the Civil Engineering undergraduate program at the University of California, Davis, are to produce engineers that:
+The objectives of the Civil Engineering and Environmental Engineering undergraduate programs at the University of California, Davis, are to produce engineers that:

 2. Grow professionally in their careers through continued development of technical, management, and oral and written communication skills; achievement of professional licensure; and assumption of roles of responsibility and leadership in professional service;

 3. Achieve their professional aims ethically and with cultural competency within an environment characterized by the diverse needs of society and the profession.

 Graduates of the Civil and Environmental Engineering program will have: